 The third is still generally regarded as the best newspaper in the world, despite many failings.
 The New York Times under the old family money of Arthur Ochs Sulzberger Jr added the ultimate prestige to Assange’s enterprise.
 Although the NYT’s motto is “All the News That’s Fit to Print” even it had to condense down the narrative to a few thousand words.
-All three news angles were similar in that they said the release of the data itself was the biggest story.
+All three news angles were similar in that they said the release of the data was the biggest story.

 “Weapons seized in Herat City, Injil District, Herat Province 15 Jan 08: Counter Terrorism Department reported Anti-Terrorism Directorate personnel located and seized 1x 82 mm mortar launcher and 1 x PK machine gun from local Herat City (41S MU 25688 01079) residence (Source ARSIC-West ROC)”.

-With so much information in the public sphere, Jeff Jarvis asks where the line should be drawn.
+Jeff Jarvis asks where the line should be drawn.
 His conclusion is that “the line has to move so that our default, especially in government, is transparency.”
 Jarvis said the “sane response” to leaks was to open up as much as possible.
 “Then there’s nothing to leak except the things that shouldn’t be leaked,” he said.

-Good.
-Now that we’ve got that straight we can move beyond the infatuation with the stateless tool and get back to Assange’s question, which is simple and grounded in geographical reality.
+There remains Assange’s question, which is simple and grounded in geographical reality.
 Why are we in Afghanistan?